 While the reconstruction we propose will rigorously respect our architectural heritage, we seek to improve upon the original station, providing not just a transportation facility but a civic focal point with amenities that will invite the public to visit and linger.

-Combining the best of new and old, the rebuild design also will entail conversion of the station from a bottlenecked terminus for commuter rail into a through-running station.
+Combining the best of new and old, the Rebuild design also will entail conversion of the station from a bottlenecked terminus for commuter rail into a through-running station.
 This will allow the station’s platforms to be both reduced in number and widened, making it possible for more escalators to access the tracks.
 Passengers will also be able to board trains on one side, while arriving passengers disembark on the other.
 Such changes will vastly improve passenger circulation and eliminate the current ingress and egress choke points.

-The rebuilt Penn Station will serve as the crown jewel of a transportation masterplan for the region created by ReThinkNYC.
+The rebuilt Penn Station will serve as the crown jewel of a transportation masterplan for the region created by infrastructure think tank ReThinkNYC.
 This plan connects the station to new intermodal rail transit hubs in Secaucus, New Jersey; Sunnyside, Queens; and Port Morris, the Bronx.
 Converting Penn Station into a through-running station also will allow it to accommodate the projected increase in train traffic to be generated by the new Gateway tunnel under the Hudson River, whose construction is anticipated during the next decade.

 Rebuilding Penn Station will be an enormous undertaking, but now is the time to return the station to its former grandeur.